kaminalu/dwblog/_posts/2016-10-24-electronic-tuesday-soundtrack.md

 ### 7. New Kicks - Le Tigre
 (This Island | 2004)
 Once I marched against the Iraq War.
 Once I fought and campaigned for Hope.
-A fire somewhere burns within me.
+A fire somewhere burns.

 ### 8. Birdie Brain - The Fiery Furnaces
 (Blueberry Boat | 2004)